 Should Passengers Stop And Identify Themselves In Texas?

-Sometimes people find themselves in the wrong place at the wrong time.
-If the driver of the vehicle you’re in is detained or arrested, where does that leave you?
+Sometimes, people find themselves in the wrong place at the wrong time.
+Where does that leave you if the driver of the vehicle you’re in is detained or arrested?
 Of course, that may depend on your role in everything happening, but let’s suppose the police officer suspects the driver of a crime or pulls him over for speeding.

 If the police officer asks for your ID, you may refuse to answer any questions, including giving your name and other personal information.

 However, if you choose to answer the questions, the law requires that you respond truthfully.
-If you provide a fictitious name, you are committing a misdemeanor, Failure to Identify.
+If you provide a fictitious name, you commit a misdemeanor, Failure to Identify.

 If you’re not the driver of a vehicle that police have pulled over and you have a handgun on your person, you must identify yourself to the officer by showing your LTC.